aleshaleksey/fansys23/03-movement-exploration.md

 - At the start of a stage of travel (usually start of the day or start of the journey) the navigator makes a navigation roll (Or uses a spell or ability).
 - On a success travel proceeds as normal.
 For every 5 points above the threshold, the journey time is reduced by 10% (maximum 30%).
 - On a failure, the DM rolls a D8 to determine the direction the party gets lost in, or makes something up in the direction of plot.
-- Various "saboteur" abilities can increase the threshold for succeeding the navigation roll (see specific skill or ability).
+- [Sabotage](05-skills.md#fortify) can increase the threshold for succeeding the navigation roll (see specific skill or ability).
 Often failure of a navigation roll under these circumstances leads to the party travelling not in a random direction, but in the direction defined the saboteur.

 Generally one does not get lost on familiar terrain.
 Likewise if one has a guide who knows the area, or if it is expedient for the gaming group this kind of roll can be eschewed.